panzerdp/dmitripavlutin.com/content/posts/083-compare-objects/index.md

 `for` cycle iterates over the keys, and compares each property of `object1` and `object2` for equality `val1 !== val2`.

-Using the shallow equality you can easily check for equality objects having many properties:
+Let's use the shallow equality to compare objects with many properties:

 ```javascript
 const hero1 = {